-Let me tell you right up front that this recipe is NOT gluten-free, however, I am providing a gluten free recipe and a great homemade gluten-free red velvet cake recipe link at the bottom of this post.
+Let me tell you right up front that this recipe is NOT gluten-free, however, I am providing a gluten-free recipe and a great homemade gluten-free red velvet cake recipe link at the bottom of this post.

-First of all, make the red velvet cake according to the box directions.
+First, make the red velvet cake according to the box directions.
 Bake and cool completely, then cut it into serving sizes. l did not use the whole cake in this trifle, so I froze the remaining cake and will make quick individual parfaits at a later time.

 Now comes the fun part… assembling the trifle!
 Crumble several of the squares of cake in the bottom of your trifle bowl.
 Next, carefully spoon some of the creamy pudding on top of the red velvet cake crumbles.
 Make the layers approximately 2 inches high.